shimspedy/sengov/content/states/michigan/erika-geiss/_index.md

 seo_title: "contact senator Erika Geiss"
 subheader:
      greeting: Contact senator Erika Geiss
-     description: She is the Assistant President Pro Tempore of the Michigan Senate, where she is also serving her second term.
+     description: Senator Erika Geiss is not afraid to fight for Michigan families and underrepresented communities.
+She is a fervent supporter of policies promoting social change, especially when it comes to uplifting communities of color and low-income families.
+She is the Assistant President Pro Tempore of the Michigan Senate, where she is also serving her second term.
 description: Contact senator Erika Geiss of Michigan.
 Contact information for Erika Geiss includes email address, phone number, and mailing address.
 image: erika-geiss.jpeg
 video:
 url:  /states/michigan/erika-geiss/
 weight: 1
 layout: course_home